MooersLab/ofat4xtals/README.md

 This factor should always be varied.
 In the case shown here, we can make a second copy of the worksheet and vary the precipitant concentration in column 1 of a second tray.

+## What if you have fewer than six chemical factors?
-If the solution for your crystallization lead has fewer chemical components and you use the mini-screen approach, you can use one of the unneeded columns to vary the concentration of the precipitating agent in the reservoir.
+If the solution for your crystallization lead has fewer than six chemical components and you use the mini-screen approach, you can use one of the unneeded columns to vary the concentration of the precipitating agent in the reservoir.
-You can also use the unused columns for bearing physical parameters like drop size and sample volume ratio to crystallization solution volume.
+You can also use the unused columns for testing physical parameters like drop size and sample volume ratio to crystallization solution volume.

+you can also use an unused column for the purpose of repeating one of the factors. this partial replication will provide some measure of the variability in your experiment. it would be better to do replica experiments. you can set up a replica tray with a different randomization of the treatments within each column.

+A more rigorous approach would be to have the replica columns adjacent to each other and randomize the treatments within this column and row block.
+We are working on spreadsheets that will support the presence of one, two, or three replicas, with the replica columns grouped together.